Previous dayApril 24, 2026Next day

 107.5 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 61 km WNW of Happy Valley, Alaska on April 24, 2026, with origin time 19:35 UTC.
-The event originated approximately 107.5 km below the surface, classifying it as intermediate depth.
+The USGS recorded this magnitude 2.3 earthquake 61 km WNW of Happy Valley, Alaska at 19:35 UTC on April 24, 2026.
+This was a intermediate depth earthquake, focused at 107.5 km depth.
 Coordinates: 60.066°, -152.815°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24